 Just west of the Georgia state line and a short hop off I-20, Marie’s BBQ House is a paradigmatic taste of Deep South barbecue, Alabama style.
 Pork is the featured attraction (chicken, beef, ribs, and smoked sausage also are available), arriving hacked to smithereens, lightly moistened by sweet-tart red sauce.
 The variety of textures and intense smoky taste make every forkful a taste-buds delight.

 Pork plates come with two side dishes from a list that is over a dozen items long.
-I love the tart, luscious fried green tomatoes, the sweet corn nuggets and sweet potato fries; and one day I need to try the “Fried Pickle Fry.”
+I love the tart, luscious fried green tomatoes, the sweet corn nuggets, sweet potato fries; and a “Fried Pickle Fry.”
 Brunswick stew is a must.
 As is typical of northern Alabama, it has the consistency of soup and is light on vegetables but loaded with shreds of meat.
 Its sweet-savory nature is smoke-cooked pork’s ideal plate mate.

 Marie’s probably is not the place to visit when one is on a low calorie diet, but there is a short category on the menu titled “Lite Side.”
 Among the Lite Side dishes is a baked potato stuffed with butter, cheese, sour cream, and a barbecued meat of your choice.